Should You Forgive A Cheater? When To Give Them A Second Chance

 People assume that cheating in a relationship means that it is the end, but it doesn't have to be that way.
 If both people decide to move forward together, the incident can help strengthen the relationship and improve communication in the long term.
 Here's a look into how to forgive a cheater.

 The process of repairing a relationship may not always work.
 Commitment is a two-way street that takes dedication from both parties.
-It requires both people being brutally honest with each other, while still being supportive of one another.
-If you chose to forgive your partner, remember that holding grudges can be a roadblock to your recovery and happiness.
+It requires both people to be brutally honest with each other, while still being supportive of one another.
+If you choose to forgive your partner, remember that holding grudges can be a roadblock to your recovery and happiness.
 If you forgive your partner and want to work on your relationship, try to avoid holding their mistakes over their head.
 Constantly mentioning and/or punishing them for their infidelity may only breed resentment in both parties and can significantly hinder the progress of the relationship.

 Couples therapy can be very beneficial when deciding to salvage a relationship after infidelity.
 Working together with a marriage counselor or couple's therapist can help heal wounds, facilitate clear and effective communication, and ideally rebuild trust between the two of you.
 It can also help both people understand why the infidelity occurred, which may make way for empathy.